tytydraco/yessleep/out/I_fought_the_monster_with_supernatural_power_out_of_nowhere_while_losing_my_memory.md

 "Got it.
 But can you tell me why I had such a strange dream?
 And the reason humanity like us were chosen to be warriors."

 Thedus remained silent a few seconds, didn't know what he's thinking.
-And then answered me:
+And then he answered me like that:

 "I don't know anything about your dream and the reason why you had such a weird dream.
 As for the reason why we chose humans, you will find out later.
 What you have to do is keep fighting and exploring the secret behind yourself."

 Suddenly, my Elemental Card lighted up, and so did Michael’s.
 He looked at me as if he realized what it meant.
 Michael dropped the mop from his hand and said:

 "There is a monster in the city.
-Through how bright our Elemental Cards are, the monster is very close to us.
+Through how bright our Elemental Cards are, the monster must be very close to us.
 We got to go now, guys."

  <to be continued>